NikeHop/UniversalPolicies/README.md

 We make the trained inverse dynamics models, imitation learning baselines and diffusion planners for a single random seed in the GOTO environment available [here](https://drive.google.com/file/d/1aX9sYjRN3iFYyGr9mHpo41plymyy1qnt/view?usp=drive_link).

-To use the trained IVD models of the G
+To use the trained IVD models of the GOTO environment, put the downloaded zip into the `./model_store` folder and unzip it:

+`unzip -r UniversalPoliciesModels.zip UniversalPoliciesModels`

 ## Acknowledgements